hackneyplaybus/playbusadmin/README.md

 ```
 in the angular directory.
 This is the first angular project I have created as well as the first time I have used typescript... apologies to whoever might one day have to maintain this...
 I am not a frontend developer.

+> One day, I should write some tests for this.